05/26/2026

 If you’ve ever felt confused by conflicting advice around oxygen exposure limits, you’re not alone.
 Recreational nitrox divers, technical divers, and CCR users often hear the same numbers repeated — but not always explained clearly.
+The good news?
+The practical rule set is actually pretty simple.

 In this article, we’ll break down: